Sociological Confessions

 That caught my attention!
 The minister’s introduction mentioned the Native American provenance but not the scene of people singing it while they were being hanged.

 The hymn’s composer, Joseph Renville, was the son of a French father and a Dakota mother who was educated by Catholic priests and initiated the founding of a town at Lac qui Parle [French for “lake that speaks” which sounds significant but seems to have nothing to do with the story] in Minnesota in the 1820 and invited missionaries into it in the 1830s.
 He died in 1849.
 Renville is generally credited with turning three traditional Dakota tunes into Christian hymns in the Dakota language, including this one.
-(Whether the tune was considered sacred before it was made into a Christian hymn is unclear.
-Some sources seem to imply it was a traditional death or funeral song.)
+Whether the tune was considered sacred by the Dakota before it was made into a Christian hymn is unclear.
+Some sources seem to imply it was a traditional death or funeral song.
 The first English paraphrase of the Christian hymn was made at the request of the national YWCA in 1929 by R. Philip Frazier, a Congregational minister who was the grandson of Artemas Ehnamani, a Santee Dakota who was converted to Christianity while in prison after the 1862 conflict; Philip’s father Frances was also a minister.
 Philip Frazier and his wife Susie (who edited a collection of hymns) spread the English version so that it is now a popular inclusion in many American hymnals and songbooks.
-It is perhaps worth noting that the words in English include pretty generic references to God (or Great Spirit) and a Creator with no mention of Jesus or specifically Christian theology.
+It is perhaps worth noting that the words in English include generic references to God (or Great Spirit) and a Creator with no mention of Jesus or specifically Christian theology.

 Notes: